materiaraiding/materiaraiding-old/tea.md

 You will also notice that the outer area of the arena you are moving in is separated into 2 "**lanes**".
 Looking at the above screenshot again, there's the outmost ring, then another inner ring with those yellow dots.
 We will use this inner ring with dots as a lane for pairs who are next in line to be struck by CC.

 While in this inner lane, the **odd number should lead the way** while their partnered **even number should trail about 2 yellow dots behind**.
 This way, CC should appear **between** the 2 players, **Alpha Sword** the odd, then turn around to do his dash on the even.
-The other outer lane will be for pairs who are waiting for the turn, or have finished their turn.
+The other outer lane will be for pairs who are waiting for their turn, or have finished their turn.

 {: .warning }
 Players in the outer lane should take care not to get clipped by CC as he strikes players in the inner lane.